filafb/tv-alesp/README.md

   1. Create your own repo on gitHub, **without a README.md file**
   2. Clone it to your local machine
   3. Add this repo as a remote one:
-  `git remote add boilermaker https://github.com/FullstackAcademy/filafb/boilermaker-simple.git`
+  `git remote add boilermaker https://github.com/filafb/boilermaker-simple.git`
   4. `git fetch boilermaker`
-  5. `git merge boilermaker master`
+  5. `git merge boilermaker/master`

 ## Starting the application:
   1. Change the application name on package.json